The Morgan Library & Museum Plans for a New Garden Designed by

 In combination, the comprehensive exterior restoration of J. Pierpont Morgan’s Library and the 36th Street improvements will bring new life to a magnificent library over one hundred years after its initial construction.
-The complete restoration and site enhancements will be unveiled to the public in spring 2021.
+The complete restoration and site enhancements will be unveiled to the public in 2022.
 The unveiling will be accompanied by an exhibition chronicling the history of the Library, as well as a scholarly publication that will be released in summer 2021.

 Lead sponsorship provided by the Charina Endowment Fund, Inc., Sherman Fairchild Foundation, Inc., Morgan Stanley, Katharine J. Rayner, Mrs. Oscar de la Renta, The Thompson Family Foundation, Inc., and public funds from the City of New York through the NYC Department of Cultural Affairs, with support from Mayor Bill de Blasio, City Council Speaker Corey Johnson, and Council Member Keith Powers.